patricknelson/sassified-sprites/README.md

 * Boilerplate for compiling SASS/SCSS files to CSS.
 * Automatically generates and minifies PNG sprites, including easy to use accompanying SASS `%sprite-imagename` placeholders.
-* Includes [autoprefixer](https://github.com/nDmitry/grunt-autoprefixer) for better backward compatibility.
+* Includes a the grunt [PostCSS](https://github.com/nDmitry/grunt-postcss) task with the [autoprefixer-core](https://github.com/postcss/autoprefixer-core) plugin for better browser backward compatibility.

 ## System Requirements